- En Español

 FSIS graphics are not available on the website.
-Contact Caroline Sluyter (617-896-4832) and we’ll send you a CD containing all the FSIS Stamp graphics.
+Contact Caroline Sluyter (617-896-4832) if you have any questions or need help locating the Stamp graphics.

 The images and words used in labeling and promoting foods containing meat and poultry must be approved by the FSIS (Food Safety and Inspection Service) of the USDA (US Department of Agriculture).
 The Whole Grain Stamp program, when used in conjunction with products subject to FSIS approval, will follow these guidelines, agreed upon by FSIS and the Whole Grains Council:

-There are two Stamps, a Basic Stamp and a 100% Stamp, as shown here.
+There are two FSIS Stamps, a Basic Stamp and a 100% Stamp, as shown here (please note, FSIS does NOT permit the use of the 50%+ Stamp on products that contain meat and poultry).
 The graphics shown illustrate the minimum level of whole grain content for each Stamp (8g and 16g) as well as examples of other numbers.
 In actual use, each Stamp will show a speciﬁc number that reﬂects the actual gram amount of whole grain ingredients, by dry weight, in a labeled serving of the product.

 2) Basic Stamp: Qualifying products